 In the analysis above, we have examined the issue of pro-poor growth in India during 2004-5 to 2009-10 using data from the NSS consumption expenditure surveys.
-We have considered the entire population in rural and urban areas and also SCs, STs, OBCs and occupations that are at the lower rungs of the rural (e.g. laborers, marginal and small farmers) and urban economy (casual laborers and self-employed).
+We have considered the entire population in rural and urban areas and also SCs, STs, OBCs and occupations that are at the lower rungs of the rural (e.g. laborers, marginal and small farmers) and urban (casual laborers and self-employed) economy.
 Our broad conclusion is that there is no evidence for pro-poor growth, although growth has trickled down.
 It is worth pointing out here that our results hold even if we impose much lower standards (than average - median or mean).
 Essentially, the groups at the bottom of the distribution (i.e. the poorer among the poor) are not growing at rates that are comparable to the growth rates of even the richer among the poor.
 We have also examined the all-India distribution (rather than separately examining the rural and urban distributions) and found no evidence for pro-poor growth.
+Instead of looking at the entire country, we have examined various states separately and found that for most of the states there is no evidence for pro-poor growth either in rural or urban areas.
 Our focus has been on recent changes.
-But, we have also used data from the surveys in 1993-4 and 2004-5 to investigate whether growth has been pro-poor during this period.21 Our findings suggest that there is no evidence for pro-poor growth during this period too for either rural or urban areas using the first order approach.
+But, we have also used data from the surveys in 1993-4 and 2004-5 to investigate whether growth has been pro-poor during this period.
+We find that there is no evidence for propoor growth during this period too for either rural or urban areas using the first order approach.

-20 We have not presented these figures or the growth incidence curves in the interests of space, but they are available upon request from the authors.
+&lt;sup>23 We have not presented these figures or the growth incidence curves in the interests of space, but they are available upon request from the authors.